tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 A huge white pick-up truck with extended cab, blacked out windows, and a weird impossible knot icon on the side, had stopped in the middle of the yard, fresh muddy tire grooves trailing behind it.
 The back of the truck was covered with a blue tarp, several large, identical shapes deforming the surface.

-Next to the truck were my mom and dad, also collapse on the grass out of sheer shock and grasping the pant legs of a man who stood improbably tall over them.
+Next to the truck were my mom and dad, also collapsed on the grass out of sheer shock and grasping the pant legs of a man who stood improbably tall over them.
 He was wearing denim jeans and a black shirt beneath a camo jacket with an unreasonable amount of pockets.

 A man with hair as golden as Cap'n Crunch, and eyes as blue as blue Crunchberries.